AdamTovatt/updaemon/Updaemon.Common/README.md

-# Updaemon.Contracts
+# Updaemon.Common

-This library defines the contract between updaemon and distribution service plugins.
+This library contains shared code between updaemon and distribution service plugins.
 Plugin authors should reference this package to implement custom distribution services.

 ## Purpose